-The idea behind gamification is to introduce a competitive element to employees’ tasks, using public recognition and rewards to give them a greater incentive to meet goals, both in their own positions and within the company as a whole.
-As with marketing gamification, these systems typically include something earned – such as points or badges – in exchange for prizes that are tangible (gift cards, consumer products, free lunch) or intangible (an extra day off, a charitable donation, an all-expenses-paid trip).
+The idea behind gamification is to introduce a competitive element to employees’ tasks, using public recognition and rewards to give them a greater incentive to meet personal and company goals.
+As with marketing gamification, these systems typically include something earned – such as points or badges – in exchange for prizes that are tangible (a gift card, consumer product or a free lunch) or intangible (an extra day off, a charitable donation or an all-expenses-paid trip).

-Following these tips can help you create a successful internal gamification program:
+These tips can help you create a successful internal gamification program.

-Clearly define and measure your processes.
 If people don’t know what they’re working toward or what they need to do to get there, your gamification attempts will fall flat.
 Steve Sims, vice president of product at ON24, noted that gamification should always start with business goals and how they’re going to be measured.
 Then, you need to understand the groups of employees you’re working with and what you want to motivate them to do.
 [Read related article: How to Set Achievable Business Goals]

 “We advocate for ongoing analytics, both to measure progress toward goals and to provide information to evolve the solution going forward,” Sims said.
 “Anything can get stale, so the gamification solution needs to keep evolving.”

 “Having a great visual representation of employee standings and clear, consistent KPIs will help encourage teams to reach the top spot,” added Mick Hollison, former president of Cloudera.

-Provide quick feedback.
-An efficient feedback loop will help your program succeed, Hollison said.
-Being able to provide frequent and immediate feedback via scorecards or goals will allow employees to adjust their performance accordingly.
+An efficient feedback loop will help your program succeed.
+Frequent and immediate feedback via scorecards or benchmarks toward a goal will allow employees to adjust their performance accordingly.

 “Every sports team and video game uses immediate feedback to help players improve their performance,” Hollison said.
 “Organizations using gamification techniques should similarly leverage real-time feedback to drive individual and team success.”

-Get people invested.
-Charlene Li, an analyst at business research firm Altimeter Group (a Prophet company), noted that gamification only works if your staff members really care about what they’re doing and why.
+Charlene Li, chief research officer at PA Consulting, told us that gamification works only if staff members really care about what they’re doing and why.

-“There’s a whole system of value attached to gamification that needs to be thought through," Li said.
+“There’s a whole system of value attached to gamification that needs to be thought through,” she said.
 “There [needs to be] a social aspect – badges need to be tied to development and recognition [by] someone in authority or your peers.
-The games and goals have to be meaningful, otherwise you feel like a pawn on the chess board."
+The games and goals have to be meaningful; otherwise, you feel like a pawn on the chessboard.”

-Gordon reminded employers that, as with all aspects of company culture, engagement is not one-size-fits-all, and gamification can’t be, either.
-Talk to your employees about what motivates them and what kinds of rewards they might want before you implement a gamified system.
+Gordon emphasized that, like all aspects of company culture, engagement is not one-size-fits-all, so gamification can’t be, either.
+Talk to your employees about what motivates them and what rewards they might want before you implement a gamified system.

-Gamification works in employee training and engagement for one simple reason: Playing games is one of the most natural ways for people to learn, Li said.
+Gamification works in employee training and engagement for one simple reason: Playing games is one of the most natural ways for people to learn.

-Aaren Terrett, sales center director of O2E Brands, parent company of home service providers 1-800-GOT-JUNK?, Wow 1 Day Painting and You Move Me, said that gamification works for his millennial-heavy staff because it taps into their desire for instant gratification.
+Aaren Terrett, former director of sales operations at O2E Brands, said that gamification worked for his millennial-heavy staff because it tapped into their desire for instant gratification.

-“The introduction of gamification into our sales center has increased productivity, customer conversion rates and staff morale,” Terrett said.
-“We create contests with grand prizes such as Apple products and paid time off to encourage agents to reach targets.”
+“The introduction of gamification into our sales center increased productivity, customer conversion rates and staff morale,” Terrett said.
+“We created contests with grand prizes such as Apple products and paid time off to encourage agents to reach targets.”

-Similarly, Gordon said that Rymax runs "the greatest race"-type events in key cities, where employees team up to go to specific landmarks, obtain clues and company information at each site, and try to complete the race to win brand-name products.
+Similarly, Gordon said that Rymax arranged “The Greatest Race”-type events in key cities, where employees teamed up to visit specific landmarks, obtained clues and company information at each site, and tried to beat competitors to the finish to win brand-name products.

-"It creates tremendous team building, an increased awareness in the company’s objectives and most importantly, an event that is memorable and product rewards that have residual trophy value," Gordon said.
+Activities like this create tremendous team building, an increased awareness of the company’s objectives and, most importantly, an event that is memorable and offers rewards that have residual trophy value, Gordon said.

-Gamification can be incredibly effective when it’s done well — but it can also backfire if it's applied in the wrong ways.
-It’s important to create a healthy sense of competition, but not so much competition that it ends up demotivating your employees.
-Sims reminded employers that people learn at different paces, and a competition can be disheartening to those who don’t advance as quickly.
+Gamification is effective when it’s done well, but it can backfire if applied in the wrong ways.
+It’s important to create a healthy sense of competition, but not so much competition that your employees become demotivated.
+Sims reminds employers that people learn at different paces, and a competition can be disheartening to those who don’t advance as quickly.

-Li agreed, and said that tactics like leaderboards may end up discouraging people from participating if it only rewards "the" leader.
+Li agreed, saying that tactics like leaderboards may end up discouraging people from participating if it rewards only one leader.

-“Leaderboards are good in … a group with a strong bond, but you have to show the top 20, not the top 1," Li said. “[In that situation], if you’re not the leader [and] you’re not gaining something, you don’t care, and that doesn’t help.”
+“Leaderboards are good in … a group with a strong bond, but you have to show the top 20, not the top one,” she said. “[In that situation], if you’re not the leader [and] you’re not gaining something, you don’t care, and that doesn’t help.”

-Another problem to watch out for is employees getting too complacent with your gamification program, and falling into a steady, comfortable routine.
+Another problem to watch out for is employees becoming complacent with your gamification program and falling into a steady, comfortable routine.

-Finally, employers should also be careful when they add external rewards like gift cards and products as incentives, Sims said.
+Sims said you should also be careful when adding external rewards like gift cards and products as incentives.
 While these things may be nice to incorporate as an occasional perk or contest prize, using them as your sole incentives will send the wrong signal about why people should be motivated to do a good job.